22 BEST EASY DAY HIKES IN WASHINGTON (That Are Actually Worth It)

 📍 Snoqualmie Pass | 👣 5 miles round trip | ⛰ 800 ft gain Difficulty: Moderate | Trail Info (WTA)

-Pro Tip: Bring water shoes for sliding in summer.
-Expect to get wet from creek crossings.
+Good to know: Bring water shoes if you want to slide.
+Expect to get wet.
 NW Forest Pass required.

 Wallace Falls